Upgrade your PM skills with top-selling authors

 1. The Lean Startup by Eric Ries

 The main idea of The Lean Startup is to express a new approach to entrepreneurship.
 This includes lean manufacturing, customer development, and flexible software development processes.
-The core values of a lean startup are a science-oriented approach and the welcoming of customer’s feedback.
+The core values of a lean startup are a science-oriented approach and the welcoming of customer feedback.

-The book provides you with everything you need to build an effective and scalable business.
+The book provides everything you need to build an effective and scalable business.
 Lean methodology can be adopted by any company, not necessarily a software developer.
 This methodology offers clear standards and enables anyone to build a prospering business.
-Having a logic plan in mind and sticking to it, you are more likely to arrive where you want to be than by relying on intuition and emotions.
+Having a logical plan in mind and sticking to it, you are more likely to arrive where you want to be than by relying on intuition and emotions.

 Conclusion

 Following the best practices delivered by business leaders with experience, you avoid common bottlenecks and save yourself from many disappointments.
-Hopefully, keeping an eye on proven startup development strategies, you will be able to organize work in your team to achieve success.
+Hopefully, by keeping an eye on proven startup development strategies, you will be able to organize work in your team to achieve success.